 This classification is optional.
-100 < AP class 1 < AP =100 class 2 the material shall have a minimum value of 8000 Pa.
+100 < AP class 1 5 < AP =100 class 2

-Optional - if the garment is indicated as being resistant to water penetration,
+Resistance to Water Penetration, WP Optional - if the garment is indicated as being resistant to water penetration, the material shall have a minimum value of 8000 Pa.